HarelPoms/HarelsNodeJSProject/README.md

 -- request must include token of logged in user in its header.
 -- id param must be valid and be an id of an existing card.

+Response :
+-Will return the card as it is saved in the database after the like being added, or removed.

 ### Change the business number of an existing card